 I got to see my first volcano today, many volcanos actually, both dormant and active.
 We saw mountains, giant cacti, and rocks formed from lava.
 There were Andean foxes, frozen lakes with flamingos, and vicuña.
 We saw canyons, rocks shaped like trees, and some of the best viewpoints of my life.
-Honestly, as much as I enjoyed it, I would’ve much more if it weren’t freezing.
+Honestly, as much as I enjoyed it, I would’ve liked it more if it weren’t freezing.

 Our guide was constantly laughing at my intolerance to the weather.
 My excuse every time being “Soy de California.”